Touring the north of Scotland

 The village of Helmsdale

 Helmsdale is a small harbour village with an array of shops, restaurants, bars and public transport links.
 'The Emigrants' statue in the village’s Couper Park, commemorates the Highland Clearances and is the venue for the Helmsdale Highland Games every August.
 There is a Heritage Trail starting at the Timespan Museum & Arts Centre in the harbour which provides a fascinating history of the village and surrounding area.
 The beach in Helmsdale is well known for its rock pools and as the best place to discover Jurassic fossils in Scotland.

 Nine miles inland from the village of Helmsdale is Kildonan Burn, the site of the Great Sutherland Gold Rush of 1869.
 Today you have more chance of finding fossils and gemstones on the shoreline than gold in the hills - but you can always try your luck!

 The hostel is also is an excellent base for fishing on the river Helmsdale, with appropriate permits and equipment available locally.

 History of Helmsdale

-In the early medieval period a refuge was built for pilgrims on the long journey to the shrine at St Magnus Cathedral in Orkney and the Earls of Sutherland built a hunting lodge at West Helmsdale in 1488, which was rebuilt as a castle in 1615.
+Once a busy herring port, the small harbour sits on the Moray Firth at the mouth of the River Helmsdale.
+There is evidence of extensive prehistoric settlement in the area, and the modern name Helmsdale is derived from the Norse word ‘Hjalmundsair’ [the valley of Hjalmund], which is mentioned in the Icelandic Sagas as a Viking settlement.
+In the early medieval period a refuge was built for pilgrims on the long journey to the shrine at St Magnus Cathedral on Orkney and the Earls of Sutherland built a hunting lodge at West Helmsdale in 1488, which was rebuilt as a castle in 1615.